Advance registration is required for all classes!

 Learn the basics of Microsoft Excel including worksheet basics, formatting, sorting data, and simple formulas.
 Prerequisites: Basic understanding of Microsoft Office.

-Learn additional features of Microsoft Excel, including complex formulas, functions, absolute references, and PivotTables.
+Learn additional features of Microsoft Excel, including complex formulas, functions, absolute references, and tables.
 Prerequisites: Basic understanding of Microsoft Excel.

-Learn additional features of Microsoft Word including creating tables, using templates, setting up mail merge, and modifying pictures.
+Learn additional features of Microsoft Word including using templates, setting up mail merge, and modifying pictures.
 Prerequisites: Basic understanding of Microsoft Word.

 Bring your presentations to a new level using Microsoft PowerPoint.
 Learn how to create slideshows, animate your slides, add themes, and print handouts.
 Prerequisite: Basic understanding of Microsoft Office.

-Come learn basic skills for Microsoft Publisher 2010.
-Learn how to create a new publication, where to locate templates in Publisher, and how to work with text and images.
-Participants should have a basic understanding of Microsoft Office before taking this class.
+Come learn some basic skills for Microsoft Publisher.
+Learn how to create new publications, locate and use templates, and work with text and images.
+Prerequisites: Basic understanding of Microsoft Office.

 Finding and using high quality competitive intelligence can make a big difference in the success of an enterprise or job search.
 This presentation introduces the library’s business databases and shows how they can improve your odds for success.